 Decide what is your top measurable priority?
 Here are some ideas:

 - Establish thought leadership

-- How can you connect what you’ve outlined above to concrete business value?
+How can you connect and calculate what you’ve outlined and measured above to concrete business value?
+Profit.

-- Document what PR can both do and measure and compare that to what the business is trying to achieve will help you decide which measurable KPIs are the most important.
+It's important to document what public relations can both do and measure and compare that to what the business is trying to achieve.
+This will help you decide which measurable KPIs are the most important.

 For a simplified KPI example, using the above framework, let’s look at building awareness for your brand through thought leadership.
 You’ve identified specific themes to emphasize in your outreach.
 Your goal is to increase media coverage associating your brand for a thought leadership boost.

 If you know from experience that it typically takes three interactions with a reporter before you get a reply to your pitch, and you typically need to reach out to 10 reporters to get a month’s worth of coverage, your monthly outreach quota would be 30 outreach attempts.
 If your hit rate gets better over time, and your goals stay the same, you’ll be able to lower your monthly outreach quota and dedicate your time and resources toward other KPIs.